 The answer to that is that you might still drown.
 Experts do say that keeping your life jacket on is still your best chance of completing your survival maneuver onto safety.

-What are organizations, communities, or government doing about these abandoned low head dams?
+When its comes about safety before approaching low-head dam in front of canoe or kayak.
+What are organizations, communities, or government doing about these abandoned low-head dams?
 Certainly, they pose a lot of danger so, what now?

 - Little did we know that the removal of these dams promotes benefits to fish as well as other invertebrate species.